Southern's Mission, Vision, and Values

 - Inspire each student to engage with God’s Church and the world through service and witness.

 - Provide each student with an exceptional learning experience that equips them to thrive in a fluid, global job market.

 As Southern Adventist University employees, we:

-- Embrace a Seventh-day Adventist Worldview and Fundamental Beliefs
+- Embrace the Seventh-day Adventist Church's Worldview and Fundamental Beliefs

 - Love Others as God Loves Them